aspose-total/Aspose.Total-Documentation/androidjava/_index.md

 ## **Aspose.Slides for Android via Java Resources**

-Following are the links to some useful resources you may need to accomplish your tasks:
+The following are the links to some useful resources you may need to accomplish your tasks:

 - [Aspose.Slides for Java Online Documentation](/slides/java/)
 - [Aspose.Slides for Android via Java Features](/slides/java/aspose-slides-for-android-via-java-features)